EssexPAL/usb-relay-hid/README.md

-# usb-relay-hid (HW-552)
+# usb-relay-hid (HW-552) Delphi
 ![](http://vusb.wdfiles.com/local--files/project:driver-less-usb-relays-hid-interface/relay8.jpg)

-GUI and command line applications to control an HW-554 USB relay card
+Delphi GUI and command line source and applications to control an HW-554 USB relay card

 The HW-554 relay card was purchased via eBay and came with no information or software, the suppliers were of little help.
-Some digging on the internet indicated that it used USB HID and I came across a repository (pavel-a/usb-relay-hid) on GitHub written in C++, this proved to be very useful source of information.
+Some digging on the internet indicated that it used USB HID.  pavel-a's repository (pavel-a/usb-relay-hid) on GitHub proved to be very useful source of information.

 Getting Started
 + Download the projects into a suitable folder within your project structure.
 Load the required project (e.g.relaycmd),